 Once long ago, science fiction fans turned almost exclusively to novels to get their fix.

 The Dorsai’s success was not based on might alone.
-Because Dickion focused on war as a thinking person’s dilemma.
+Because Dickson focused on war as a thinking person’s dilemma.

-Yes, the Dorsai were that ruthless, and in a society where everybody is a soldier casualties among the aged and infirmed may be as acceptable as any other (not that I view that as a good thing personally).
-I do, however, find the Dorsai’s approach thought-provoking.
-And isn’t that what good science fiction does?
+Yes, the Dorsai were that ruthless, and in a society where everybody is a soldier casualties among the aged and infirmed are as acceptable as any other (not that I view that as a good thing personally).
+I do, however, find the Dorsai’s approach thought-provoking–and isn’t that what good science fiction is supposed to do?

 A good SF story, like any other kind of literature, provokes thought.
 It challenges us to look at problems in new ways to develop unique solutions.
 I appreciate what Gordon R. Dickson did for military SF and recommend his works to anybody who would bost an understanding of the genre.
 Besides, not everything in SF movies, TV or comics today is a gem.
 So why not take the time to crack open a good old book or two?